 Second-year students will present two seminars during the year – one in the fall and one in the spring.
-In the fall semester, second-year students will present a literature review of his/her choice.
+In the fall semester, second-year students will present a literature review of their choice.
 During the spring semester, students will present a research/literature seminar designed to incorporate some of their preliminary laboratory research in conjunction with relevant recent literature.

 Teaching (TA) Requirement

 Students are required to act as a teaching assistant in one or more courses prior to completion of their degree.
 Typically, this requirement is fulfilled during the second year, but can be fulfilled at any time.
 Our program requires students complete a minimum of 8 student contact hours to fulfill this requirement.
 Students may TA more than one course, or more than one semester, to satisfy this requirement.
 Students are strongly recommended to contact the course director for the course that they wish to TA far in advance of the semester the course will be offered.
 Upon completion of a teaching assistantship, the student must submit a TA Requirement Certification form, signed by the course director, to the Graduate Program Coordinator.
 Below is a list of approved courses in which there are opportunities to TA.
 Students who wish to TA courses not on this list will require prior approval from the Graduate Committee.